nabajyotinath/nabajyotinath.github.io/_pages/publications.md

 2. N. Nath and S. Chouhan, "Statistical Analysis of Underwater Acoustic Channel," accepted in IEEE ANTS 2023, Jaipur, India.

 #### Journal
-0.N.
-Nath and S. Chouhan, "Error and Outage Analysis of Cooperative Underwater Wireless Optical Communication System," in IEEE Internet of Things Journal, doi: 10.1109/JIOT.2024.3450541.
+0. N. Nath and S. Chouhan, "Error and Outage Analysis of Cooperative Underwater Wireless Optical Communication System," in IEEE Internet of Things Journal, doi: 10.1109/JIOT.2024.3450541.

-1.N.
-Nath and S. Chouhan, ``Error Analysis of Multi-Relay Horizontal and Vertical Cooperative UWOC System" in progress.
+1. N. Nath and S. Chouhan, ``Error Analysis of Multi-Relay Horizontal and Vertical Cooperative UWOC System" in progress.